Light Dark Matter Accumulating in Planets: Nuclear Scattering: Constraints from Direct Detection Experiments and Cosmology

 $N_i$ is the number of target nuclei, and $T$ is the exposure time.
 We also include the efficiency factor $\epsilon(E_R)$ from the respective experiments.
 For spin-independent interactions, $F_i$ is the Helm form factor.
 We use Eq.~\eqref{eq:Nexp} to find the cross section limits for CRESST-III and XENON1T.
 441 dark matter candidate events were identified with the exposure of 3.64~kg$\cdot$days using CaWO$_4$ crystal~\cite{CRESST:2019jnq}, while for XENON1T we adopt 3.7 events at $90\%$ upper limit with 0.9 tonne reference mass~\cite{XENON:2018voc}.

-In the right panel of Figure~\ref{fig:Earthheatlimit}, we show limits when $\chi$ constitutes $5\%$ dark matter.
-The Earth heating limit is obtained by setting the capture rate $C_\oplus=0.05f_CC_\oplus^{\rm geom}$ while using the conditions $2m_\chi \Gamma_\oplus>44$~TW and $\Gamma_{\oplus,\rm atm} < C_\oplus /10$.
+We also derive the constraints when $\chi$ constitutes $5\%$ dark matter.
 To produce these limits, we scale up the lower limit of XQC and RRS by a factor of 20.
-We also scale up the CMB limit by the same factor, as the collision terms enters the Boltzmann equations in the form of $\rho_\chi\sigma_{\chi p}$~\cite{Gluscevic:2017ywp}.
+The same scaling relation also applied to the CMB limit, as the collision terms enters the Boltzmann equations in the form of $\rho_\chi\sigma_{\chi p}$~\cite{Gluscevic:2017ywp}.
 We assume the overburden line remains robust with reduced dark matter flux for XQC and RRS.
-We use the \texttt{verne}~\cite{verne,Kavanagh:2017cru} code to compute the dark matter limits from CRESST surface run and CDMS-I. We again use Eq.~\eqref{eq:Nexp} to find the constraints from CRESST-III and XENON1T, when $N_{\exp}$ matches the observation limit with a reduced dark matter density.
+We use the \texttt{verne}~\cite{verne,Kavanagh:2017cru} code to compute the dark matter limits from CRESST surface run and CDMS-I, where the dark matter incoming angle and velocity distribution are taken into consideration in the overburden calculation.
+We again use Eq.~\eqref{eq:Nexp} to find the constraints from CRESST-III and XENON1T, when $N_{\exp}$ matches the observation limit with a reduced dark matter density.

-We also derived Earth heating limits on spin-dependent nuclear scattering.
-Figure~\ref{fig:Earthheatlimit_allSD}, Figure~\ref{fig:Earthheatlimit_allSDp}, and Figure~\ref{fig:Earthheatlimit_allSDn} show the constraints on isospin-independent, proton-only and neutron-only scattering, respectively, assuming that $\chi$ is either 100\% (left panels) or 5\% (right panels) of cosmological dark matter.
-The Earth heating limits are obtained with the corresponding capture rates for spin-dependent scattering shown in Appendix~\ref{sec:variousinteractions}, using the dark matter nuclear scattering cross section in Eq.~\eqref{eq:xsnucleusSD}.
-We also follow \crefrange{eq:dudD}{eq:dsigmadE} to derive the constraints from XENON1T and CDMSlite~\cite{SuperCDMS:2017nns}.
+For spin-dependent nuclear scattering, we follow \crefrange{eq:dudD}{eq:dsigmadE} to derive the constraints from XENON1T and CDMSlite~\cite{SuperCDMS:2017nns}.
 The spin-dependent form factor $F^2_{\rm SD}=(a_p S_p(E_R)+a_n S_n(E_R))/S_T(0)$, where